 You doctor will perform a physical exam and take your complete medical history.
-Be prepared to provide specifics about your symptoms, prescription and over-the-counter medications and supplements, and recent injuries or accidents, even if they don’t seem related.
+Be prepared to tell your doctor about the specifics of your symptoms.
+You should also let them know about all prescription and over-the-counter (OTC) medications and supplements you’ve been taking.

 - ice and heat therapy